 Forward-thinking companies will take a holistic approach to digitising the contact centre, beginning from the back-end data architecture and working their way forward.
 52% of contact centres globally are failing to share intelligence about their customers around the whole organisation, according to research from Dimension Data, while 30% of them don’t believe that ICT meets their current needs.

 Are your contact centre agents fully equipped as customer communications move to a more omni-channel environment?

 Find out more about the digital customer experience from Orange Business Services.

-After several years working in a consulting firm, she entered in Orange Business Services as sales team manager.
-She is deeply involved in customer relationship topics: focusing on their own clients and end-users to better understand them, anticipate their behavior and to ultimately make them feel unique by customizing each interaction.
-It’s her area of expertise as well as her center of interest since the beginning of her professional career.
-Her current role is to manage business partners and above all to lead her team to provide companies with the most efficient customer relationship possible.
+After several years working in a consulting firm, she joined Orange Business Services as sales team manager.
+She is deeply involved in customer relationship topics: focusing on their own clients and end users to better understand them, anticipate their behavior and to ultimately make them feel unique by customizing each interaction.
+It has been her area of expertise as well as her center of interest since the beginning of her professional career.
+Her current role is managing business partners and above all to lead her team to provide companies with the most efficient customer relationship possible.